What is Cronometer?

 Thank you to Cronometer for allowing me to try the Gold subscription for a year.

-Chronometer is a website and app for counting calories and tracking your diet and health metrics.
-Chronometer is available as a mobile app for iOS and Android.
-Chronometer is compatible with Fitbit, Strava, Withings, Garmin, Polar, Qardio and Oura.
+Cronometer is a website and app for counting calories and tracking your diet and health metrics.
+Cronometer is available as a mobile app for iOS and Android.
+Cronometer is compatible with Fitbit, Strava, Withings, Garmin, Polar, Qardio and Oura. https://cronometer.com/

 Image Credit: Unsplash